 As permitted by applicable law, we do not treat deidentified data or aggregate consumer information as PI and we reserve the right to convert, or permit others to convert, your PI into Deidentified or Aggregate Consumer Information.
-We have no obligation to re-identify such information or keep it longer than we need it to respond to your requests.
+We have no obligation to re-identify such information or keep it longer than we need it for our own purposes.

 Return to navigation

 The CCPA is a new law and there remain differing interpretations of it and the regulations that implement it.
 Accordingly, we may from time-to-time update information in our notices regarding our data practices and your rights, modify our methods for you to make, and for us to respond to your, requests, and/or supplement our response(s) to your requests, as we continue to develop our compliance program to reflect the evolution of the law and our understanding of how it relates to our data practices.

 We provide California Consumers the privacy rights described in this section.
 California Consumers have the right to exercise these rights via an authorized agent who meets the agency requirements of the CCPA and related regulations.
 For more information on requests by agents, see Section 2(f) below.

 As permitted by the CCPA, any request you submit to us is subject to an identification process (“Verifiable Consumer Request”).
 We will not fulfill your CCPA request unless you have provided sufficient information for us to reasonably verify you are the Consumer about whom we Collected PI.
 Please follow the instructions at our Consumer Rights Request page here or call us at (844) 278-2826 (for ASICS, Onitsuka Tiger and OneASICS) or (844) 702-9037 (for Runkeeper and ASICS Studio) and respond to any follow up inquires we may make.
 You may also obtain information on how to make a request by asking a manager at any of our owned and operated retail locations.